vvergarahack/problem-set-3.5/README.md

 ### Exercise 4 (`fibonacci`)

-What is the @nth Fibonacci number, where @n is a positive integer?
+What is the `n`th Fibonacci number, where `n` is a positive integer?

-Print your solution in the following formats:
+Print your solution in the following format:
 ```
 The 21st Fibonacci number is X.
 The 22nd Fibonacci number is X.